 And seeing how this feature was removed, we had to use third-party software such as ElevenClock to make this possible again.

-For a small number of Insiders, however, this has become possible again, with build 22509.
+However, for a small number of Insiders, this has become possible again with build 22509.

 Although not exactly clear at this moment, the process of enabling the clock to be displayed on the taskbar of a second or even a third monitor will not be a hard one, rest assured.